 With respect to facts and evidence not submitted in due time or arguments presented at a late stage in the proceedings in general, see VI, 2.

-Concerning facts and evidence not filed within the opposition period, see D-IV, 1.2.2.1(v).
+Rule 71a(1)

-Rule 116(1), being an implementation of Art.
-114(2) as a further development on the existing jurisprudence regarding facts or evidence not filed in due time, makes it clear that the Examining or Opposition Division has a discretion to disregard new facts or evidence for the reason that they have not been filed before the date indicated in the summons under Rule 116, unless they have to be admitted because the subject of the proceedings has changed.
+Rule 71a(1), being an implementation of Art.
+114(2) as a further development on the existing jurisprudence regarding facts or evidence not filed in due time, makes it clear that the Examining or Opposition Division has a discretion to disregard new facts or evidence for the reason that they have not been filed before the date indicated in the summons under Rule 71a, unless they have to be admitted because the subject of the proceedings has changed.
 An example of such a change would be where, in timely response to the points raised in the note annexed to the summons, the proprietor files amendments which have the result that a new document becomes relevant; in such a case the opponent should be allowed to present this document and must be given a chance to comment on the amendments (Art.
 113(1)).
-A further example is where a new ground of opposition is introduced during oral proceedings: the opponent should always be granted the right to be heard, even where the arguments concern a late-filed ground of opposition and new arguments and evidence related to it (T 117/02).

-Rule 116(2) imposes the same obligations on the applicant or patent proprietor when submitting new documents which meet the requirements of the EPC (i.e. new amendments to the description, claims and drawings) as Rule 116(1) imposes on the parties in submitting new facts and evidence.
+Rule 71a(2) imposes the same obligations on the applicant or patent proprietor when submitting new documents which meet the requirements of the EPC (i.e. new amendments to the description, claims and drawings) as Rule 71a(1) imposes on the parties in submitting new facts and evidence.
 Here the Division also has the discretion to disregard amendments because they are filed too late before the oral proceedings.
 However, where the opponent files, before the indicated date, pertinent new material, the patent proprietor must be given a chance to present his comments and submit amendments (Art.
 113(1)).